Black Friday Sale Use Code: BF24

 Use Nolan’s brush technique to blur the tree colours to create that out-of-focus look.
 Then mix a highlight colour and apply that to the trees.
 Tap those out-of-focus, too.

-Painting the middle mountain
+Painting the middle bush

 Use the same procedure on the other side of the painting.